gotalab/skillport/README.md

 ### Core Skills Feature

-If you set `alwaysApply: true` in a skill's frontmatter, it will be listed as a **Core Skill** in the server's instructions.
+If you set `alwaysApply: true` under `metadata.skillhub` in a skill's frontmatter, it will be listed as a **Core Skill** in the server's instructions.
 This allows agents to know about and use these skills immediately without needing to search for them first.

 ## Development & Debugging